makingpippop/TouchDesigner-Slideshow/README.md

 - Remove media from the slideshow if he is removed from the slideshow folder
 - Add a preview module that gives you the possibility to see what's coming next and go to that content.
 - Change the communcation method between the UI and the Custom Parameters
+- Fix a small black flash when the animation mode is set to None and we transition from a video to another video